 Jet2 flights to Madeira run frequently and from several airports in the UK.
 If you are interested in combining Madeira with other destinations in Portugal check out Jet2Holidays.
 If you plan to visit more of Portugal with your family check out some of the best things to do in Portugal with kids or if you have more time try this ultimate two week Portugal itinerary.

-Where to stay in Madeira, Portugal
+Where to Stay in Madeira, Portugal

 The capital, Funchal is only 45 minutes drive away from the airport.
-It is a
+It is a colourful little gem filled with street art, a one of a kind botanical gardens and amazing harbour views.

 It is the perfect base for your trip to Madeira and if you are looking for somewhere special to stay try out The Vine Hotel with Jet2holidays.
 A 5-star hotel with the most amazing rooftop views, as well as spacious rooms with quirky bathtubs.
 There’s also a spa but the selling point for me has to be the hot tub rooftop pool with panoramic views of the city.